 Instead, focus on what’s considered “normal” for your baby’s age.
 Our sleep and feeding schedules provide an easy way for you to get a glimpse of standard, average sleep amounts for your baby.
 And remember, when it comes to sleep, “normal” is always a spectrum.

 - Take your family’s unique situation into account.
-No two babies are the same; no two families are the same, either!
+No two babies are the same.
+No two families are the same, either!
 Some families put baby to sleep in his own crib, while other families are proud co-sleepers.
-Some parents work night shifts.
-Some families live in multi-generational households.
+Sometimes parents may work night shifts.
+Other families live in multi-generational households.
 Some families have to contend with health issues.
 And the list goes on.

 Your family probably has some unique factors at work, too, and it’s important to remember that those factors may very well affect your baby’s sleep.
 And since your friends’ families aren’t identical to yours, it makes sense that their babies may sleep a little differently.